juice-shop/pwning-juice-shop/part2/forgotten-content.md

 #### Hints

-* If you solved one of the three file access challenges above, you already know where the easter egg is located
+* If you solved one of the other four file access challenges, you already know where the easter egg is located
-* Simply reuse one of the tricks that already worked for the files above
+* Simply reuse the trick that already worked for the files above

 _When you open the easter egg file, you might be a little disappointed, as the developers taunt you about not having found **the real** easter